ucsb-cs56/w20/_lab/lab01.md

 # Submitting on Gradescope

+NOTE: Before you submit on Gradescope, you must at LEAST have a "stub" for each of the methods that the assignment is expecting.
+Otherwise, your code will not compile at all.
+* EVEN IF it compiles perfectly and runs perfectly on your machine, and/or on CSIL, keep in mind that on Gradescope, the code will be compiled against unit tests for ALL of the methods that the assignment expects.
+* YOU CAN get a partial credit grade for partial work IF you write STUBS for all of the methods that compile cleanly.
+Those stubs can return any answer (even a wrong answer) that is of the correct type.
+But they must EXIST.
+* YOU CANNOT submit on gradescope for partial credit if you haven't made correct stubs for EACH AND EVERY method in the lab spec.
+This is going to be true throughout the course.

 For this assignment, you should either
 1. Submit on Gradescope directly from your github repo (recommended), OR
 2. submit a .zip file with your entire directory BY DOWNLOADING THAT .zip FILE FROM GITHUB without unzipping it.